sbstnrmrz/tetris_clone/README.md

 # tetris_clone
-Tetris clone made with SDL2
+Tetris clone made with C and SDL2.